tsnellgrove/dark_castle3/doc/to_do.md

 			- CANCEL: rework SwitchStateCond cond_check() to allow for all False values => default (if on True)
 				- FINDING: I was right the first time ;-D
 			- DONE: test (never getting to cond_check() - need to look at trig_check() )
-		- INPROC: clean up and optimize
+		- DONE: clean up and optimize
 			- DONE: sort out cup_of_tea game_update
 			- DONE: comment out old Mach code
 			- DONE: comment out old imports in game_updates